tokio-rs/website/content/blog/2021-05-valuable.md

 }
 ```

 We want to pass this data to the event collector, but how?
-We cannot give a
+The event collector
-reference to the `Headers` struct.
-We could use a data type like
+doesn't know about the `Headers` struct, so we can't just define a method that
-[`serde_json::Value`][json] to pass arbitrary structured data, but this would
+takes a `&Headers`.
+We could use a type like serde_json::Value to pass arbitrary
-require copying the data from our application's struct to hand it to the
+structured data but this would require allocating and copying the data from our
-collector.
+application's struct to hand it to the collector.

 The Valuable crate aims to solve this problem.
 In the HTTP header case, first,
 we would implement `Valuable` for our `Headers` type.
 Then, we can pass a `&dyn